soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 All metadata with an update date newer then <last-identified successfull harvester run> are extracted from remote location.

+## Persistence identification

+Persistent Identifiers (PIDs) are unique and long-lasting codes refering to digital objects like  document, file, web page, or other objects.
+They act as permanent name tags for digital information, ensuring it can be reliably found and accessed over time, even if the original location or format changes.
+An example of a PID frequently used in academic publishing to identify journal articles, research reports and data sets is DOI (Digital Object Identifier).
+Key characteristics of PIDs are:

+- persistance (unchanged over time),
+- resolvability (retrieving the identified object),
+- uniqueness (identifying a single, unique resource) and actionability (a way to directly access or interact with the resource)

+They are used in the SoilWise Repository in respect to:

+- consistent identification
+- findability
+- versioning / derivates linking

 ## Resource Types

 Metadata for following resource types to be harvested: